GiorgioMendieta/dotfiles/Hyperkey_shortcuts.md

 *Hyper key (✦) = Caps Lock*

+These shortcuts work in tandem with Raycast hotkeys to quickly launch apps.

 | Key | App | Description |
 |-----|-----|-------------|
 | ✦ + A | | |